-Art & Cultural Property
+Art and Cultural Property

 Members of Wilberforce Chambers’ Art & Cultural Property Group have a wide range of expertise in matters relating to cultural property, in both a contentious and non-contentious context.
 Highlights have included the following: